Nicolas-ggd/filestream/README.md

 ## Purpose of this project

 This project was born from a desire to learn Go deeply while building something practical and useful.
-My aim is to enhance my skills and gain real world experience by working on an open-source project that can also attract contributions from others who share the same passion.
-This project is learning journey for me and developers also which decide to collaborating and create a reusable engine.
+The aim is to:
+- Enhance skills in Go by working on a real-world project.
+- Build a reusable, efficient engine for file uploads.
+- Attract contributions from developers passionate about open-source collaboration.

 ## Roadmap